VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module calculates adjustments to fuel economy and electric energy efficiency (for plug-in vehicles) resulting from traffic congestion, speed smoothing (i.e. active traffic management which reduces speed variation), and eco-driving.
 Eco-driving is the practice of driving in ways that increase fuel economy and reduce carbon emissions.

-* This module step uses data sources including Outputs from EPA PERE model
+* Data sources include Outputs from EPA PERE model
-* This module step uses model types including Tabulation of data
+* Model types include Tabulation of data
-* This module step is estimated using the following methods: Package Build
+* Estimation uses the following methods: Package Build
-* This module step is documented in inst/module_docs/CalculateMpgMpkwhAdjustments.md
+* Documented in inst/module_docs/CalculateMpgMpkwhAdjustments.md

 The models in this model step are: